manimino/criu-rogue/README.md

 Rogue is a difficult, random game.
 And if you die, that's it, game over.

-You can't save your game in Rogue, so your hours are just lost.†
+You can't save your game in most versions of Rogue, so your hours are just lost.†

 But using [CRIU](https://criu.org/Main_Page), we can dump running processes to disk and load them back.